presidioworkshops/presidioworkshops/content/workshops/strangling_the_monolith/_index.md

 ## What you will learn

-Tour of Openshift
+Tour of Kubernetes
 Strangling your Monolith
 Microservice Integration Patterns

 ## Agenda